 Technology has had an effect on every aspect of our lives and has transformed the way we communicate with others, how we spend our leisure time and it has also had a huge impact on business and our careers.
-Possibly the most notable advance in technology was the birth of the internet, an innovation which has created an industry and subsequent new technologies.
+Possibly the most notable advance in technology was the birth of the internet, an innovation that has created an industry and subsequent new technologies.
 The internet connects people, regardless of their location, it saves time and it has also created an immediate source of knowledge and information.

-For businesses big and small, technology and the internet in particular, has become an essential feature – it allows them to communicate internally with colleagues, externally with clients and also to track their progress and various trends.
+For businesses big and small, technology and the internet, in particular, has become an essential feature – it allows them to communicate internally with colleagues, externally with clients, and also to track their progress and various trends.
 Owing to the importance of factors such as social media and online marketing for businesses, a whole host of completely new job roles are constantly being created around these areas, as they become essential for the operations and success of a business.
 These include several jobs that just a few decades ago people would never have heard or dreamed of; SEO Consultant, Drone Operator, Blogger.

 Just a few years ago Zumba became the latest fitness trend, with women (and men!) all over the world taking part in the Latin-inspired dance classes.
-So to meet this demand, it’s no surprise the number of Zumba Instructor roles at gyms and leisure centres increased and is now a legitimate career.
+So to meet this demand, it’s no surprise the number of Zumba Instructor roles at gyms and leisure centers increased and is now a legitimate career.
 Similarly, the rise of ‘clean eating’ and high profile food bloggers has seen a rise in Nutritionist and Wellbeing Expert roles.

-Our changing attitudes have also led to the invention of more eco-friendly career paths, such as Offshore Wind Farm Engineer whose role it is to construct wind turbines to provide an alternative energy source.
+Our changing attitudes have also led to the invention of more eco-friendly career paths, such as Offshore Wind Farm Engineer whose role is to construct wind turbines to provide an alternative energy source.

 Nowadays, it’s hard to think of a job that doesn’t already exist in one form or another.
-However, no doubt in another twenty or thirty years’ time we’ll be faced with a whole host of new jobs that we could never have dreamt on, whether owing to further advances in technology and innovation, or perhaps to cater to the ever-changing world we’re living and the demands of the planet itself.
+However, no doubt in another twenty or thirty years’ time we’ll be faced with a whole host of new jobs that we could never have dreamt of, whether owing to further advances in technology and innovation or perhaps to cater to the ever-changing world we’re living and the demands of the planet itself.

 Take a look at the infographic below to find out more about these modern jobs and their salaries!
 Are there any that come as a surprise to you?
 And, what jobs do you expect to see appearing in the future?